 Clearly Moving Image has not just more video art than other art fairs, but also more political art and more over the top.
 Do they go together, as for Miguel Angel's boy who lost his hands in the Colombian army, cleaning himself in woods, from Rojas Sicardi gallery in Houston?
 Are they evocative, like Sama Alshaibi's Palestinian from a Dubai dealer driving in circles while a head scarf billows outward; obvious, like Zhang Peili's remastered Chinese propaganda for Saamlung in Hong Kong; obscure, like Josef Dabernig's return to a South Caucasus writers colony for Andreas Huber in Austria; or all at once, like Christopher K. Ho's split-screen Lesbian Mountains in Love for Winkleman?
 Things can get silly fast, like Jaan Toomik's pose in front of a waterfall right out of Bill Viola, from Estonia, or Jesse McLean's slackers falling backward into each other's arms for Bushwick's Interstate Projects.
 Yet with a snail on a razor blade, from Jesse Fleming for LA's The Company, a shadow walking down the street, by Suzanne Hofer for Zurich's De Mayo, they can have a simplicity that old media sometimes forget.

 The 2012 New York art fairs ran March 8–10 and May 3–7, and an accompanying article continues the story past March.
 The Hamptons had at least three art fairs in the second half of July, and NADA Hudson ran the weekend of July 28.
 Another related review reports on a panel discussion of "Art Fairs: An Irresistible Force?"
-After reporting for five years in a row now, plus more than once before that and after that, with the 2013 art fairs, 2014 art fairs, 2015 art fairs, and 2016 art fairs, including Frieze and NADA, I keep promising to skip them.
+After reporting for five years in a row now, plus more than once before that and after that, with the 2013 art fairs, 2014 art fairs, 2015 art fairs, 2016 art fairs, and 2017 art fairs, including Frieze and NADA, I keep promising to skip them.
 It was just too hard to resist the occasion of Frieze's first time.
 As for next year, I keep promising. . . .